Health and wellbeing impacts

 Odour, or smell, is experienced when one or more chemical compounds in a gaseous form stimulate the sense of smell.
 An odour can be made up of many chemical compounds and while chemical compound levels can be measured, the impact on humans can only be measured by human senses.
 The way people experience odour is still poorly understood and a person’s sensitivity to odour can vary greatly.
 A person with an overly sensitive sense of smell will experience a greater reaction to odours while another person may be ‘anosmic’ and possibly cannot even experience most odours.
 The only way to measure odour is by using people that have been tested to have an average odour sensitivity.

-Odour is a highly subjective.
+Odour is a highly subjective experience.
 An odour that someone considers offensive, another might truly enjoy.
 Odours can range from a pleasant fragrance or aroma to an unpleasant stink or stench – depending on the person smelling them.
 Odours can also cause significant impacts on people’s lives and adversely affect their amenity.

 Complaints will occur when individuals consider the odour to be unacceptable, and become sufficiently annoyed to take action.
 As well as an individual’s sensitivity, 5 factors influencing odour complaints are: